Transport in Dublin: Ports

 Dublin is served by a major port which handles a mixture of passengers and freight to and from the UK, Dublin Port, which is situated just outside the city centre, with a bus from Dublin Connolly connecting with the trains.

 Dublin Port

 Dublin Port is situated closer to the city centre than Dún Laoghaire Harbour.
 It operates up to 18 daily sailings to the UK and the continent.
-Locations include Liverpool, Holyhead and Birkenhead.
+Locations include Liverpool, Holyhead and Birkenhead, with passenger service to Liverpool and Birkenhead being replaced by freight only.
 The port carried 30.9 million tonnes of goods and passengers in 2007.
 19.9 million tonnes of this was made up of material being imported and 10.9 million tonnes was material for export.
 The port also handles about 1.3 million tourists yearly.
 The port is only minutes from Dublin city centre and is accessed by a number of Dublin Bus routes.
 Taxis are also an easy way to get to the port.